CabooseSayzWTF/RDR1-Demonic-Revelations-RIP-Edition/README.md

 In the description, post, etc. You must include credits to everybody who originally helped on the menu You need to also link to the original menu source code aka this github link, to show people which menu source you used.

+Do whatever you wish with the source just be sure to give credits to the below.
+[This includes keeping menu credits, and adding these credits to the thread/description of wherever you release the edit to]

+CabooseSayzWTF, xTheDevilRazedMe, Cain532, Im Foxxyyy, Sockstress (Райан), JamesTwt, Mizdx, Yzid, Connor (FuhzBot), RouletteBoi, FrostDragon, Golden Bullets, Vision, Arphenion